Randall State Bank

 Randall, Minnesota · FDIC Cert #10969

-Randall State Bank is an FDIC-insured bank (Certificate #10969) with $59M in total assets and $53M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Randall, Minnesota, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.69%.
-BankHealthData assigns a composite Health Grade of D (42/100).
+This is the FDIC profile for Randall State Bank, an FDIC-insured bank (Certificate #10969) with $59M in total assets and $53M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Randall, Minnesota, the bank maintains a Tier 1 capital ratio of 10.09% (Well-Capitalized) and a nonperforming loan ratio of 1.69%.
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Randall State Bank (FDIC cert 10969) is a community bank — $59M in total assets, $53M in deposits, serving the Randall, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.09% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 1.69% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 18.4% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.